 |Tax Year||Percentage of finance costs allowable against rental income||Percentage of basic rate tax reduction|

-The nil rate band in which Estates are not subject to inheritance tax remains at £325,000.
-If the value of Estates is over and above £325,000 then it is subject to inheritance tax at 40%.
+The nil rate band in which estates are not subject to inheritance tax remains at £325,000.
+If the value of an estate is over £325,000 then it is subject to inheritance tax at 40%.

-The nil-rate band will be higher if one spouse or civil partner has already passed away and all of the assets were left to the surviving spouse or civil partner.
+The nil-rate band will be higher if one spouse or civil partner has already passed away and all the assets were left to the surviving spouse or civil partner, with the possibility of a maximum exemption of £1,000,000 being available to the surviving spouse or civil partner.